These are the pronouns that students currently use and want their faculty to use when referring to them.

 Students’ parents (or emergency contacts) will not see this information, nor will it appear on their transcript.
 Students’ will only have to register their pronouns and name recording once for all courses they are enrolled in.

 This function should be enabled by default for all classes on Courseworks.
-If you are having difficulty finding the [email protected] option, the following steps should remedy this issue:
+If you are having difficulty finding or enabling the Name and Pronoun Recordings function, the following steps should remedy this issue:

 - Click the Navigation tab along the top.

-- Locate the "[email protected]" option on the list of tools.
+- Locate "Name & Pronoun Recordings" on the list of tools.

-- Drag "[email protected]" to the top section of the page and place it where you would like to see it in the tool list on your homepage (the left sidebar).
+- Drag "Name & Pronoun Recordings" to the top section of the page and place it where you would like to see it in the tool list on your homepage (the left sidebar).

 Class lists with pictures and student biographical information are available on LawNet.